In order to get the best experience with Honeycomb, we recommend following these steps before signing up for a new account.

 Beelines should be used for apps written in Go, Ruby, Python, or NodeJS.
 Use the beeline for your language to automatically instrument your code.

 OpenTelemetry should be used for C#, C++, Java, Rust, or Erlang/Elixir apps.
-An exporter that sends data to Honeycomb can be configured for the OpenTelemetry collector.

 Don’t see your language listed here?
 The get your data in section of our docs has more information on other integrations available.